Bond Trading

 Trading bonds can help to diversify investment portfolios.
 They can provide a stable source of income through interest payments and can act as a hedge against stock market volatility.
 Additionally, bonds can offer opportunities for profit when interest rates change or in response to specific economic conditions.

-This guide explains how the bond trading market works, the different ways you can invest in bonds, plus their merits and risks.
+This guide explains how the bond trading market works for beginners, the different ways you can invest in bonds, plus their merits and risks.

 Quick Introduction